gordonwatts/MemgrindDifferencer/README.md

 In general I find it useful to shrink the column that has the crash dumps to 8 pt font, and use a very large screen.

+There are no options, and if you give it no files, it will write out an empty excel file. :-)

 memgrind_dump
 =============

 Looks only at memory leaks.
 It will extract each method name (tuned for C++) from each memory leak, and sum each time it appears by # of blocks lost and # of bytes lost.
 You can then look at the resulting file and sort by size to see what is what.

+The output is dumped to stdout, and can be piped into a csv file.

+Use -help to see the options, in particular, how to specify definately lost, possibly, or indirectly lost.

 Development
 ===========